-Accounting having the object of posting the revenue, expenses, assets and liabilities of the syndicate of the co-owners in accordance with the activities and objectives determined by the Civil Code of Québec (such as the contingency fund) or following a decision of the board of directors (such as the maintenance fund).
+Accounting having the object of posting the revenue, expenses, assets and liabilities of the syndicate of the co-owners in accordance with the activities and objectives determined by the Civil Code of Quebec (such as the contingency fund and the self-insurance fund) or following a decision of the board of directors (such as the maintenance fund).

 At our last annual co-owner's meeting, the board of directors informed us that it was going to take $10,000 from our contingency fund to set up a self-insurance fund.
 To justify their decision, the directors said that this will allow to avoid putting up a special assessment.
 Several co-owners seemed to agree.